 This is a hypothetical example, but the mortgage company we deal with has a good track record, and they have indicated that on average they can save a homeowner about 35% on their mortgage.

-4) You can save your home and other property by filing Chapter 13.
 Chapter 13 is a great way to save your home, and it will always work if you can do what you are required to do.
 You should be aware of the following rules that usually apply to Chapter 13:

-a.
 When you file Chapter 13, it will generally stop the foreclosure process dead in its tracks.
 If your property has been listed for sheriff sale, the sheriff sale usually gets stopped.
 If a foreclosure complaint has been filed against you, the mortgage company attorney can take no further action on that case while you are protected by the Chapter 13 process.
 If the mortgage company has been calling you and writing to you about your mortgage arrears and harassing you about payment, all phone calls and written communications must stop.

-b.
 In order to save your home, you propose a reasonable plan to cure your mortgage arrears.
 The Court can give you 5 years to catch up.

-c.
 All of your other creditors will also be stopped cold.
 In other words, none of your other creditors can call you, harass you, send you emails, write you letters, etc. The ultimate goal would be to wipe out all of the bills and have all of those debts forgiven by the bankruptcy court while you keep all of the property you own.

-d.
 In a totally successful chapter 13 case, our clients keep whatever they own, including their home, their cars, the money in their bank accounts, their retirement plans, etc., and they legally wipe out all of their unsecured debts such as credit card bills, medical bills, personal loans, payday loans, surcharges on their driver's license, old income taxes, internet bills, utility bills, and lawyer bills.
 Those type of debts are totally forgiven by the Court.

-e.
 Here's an example of how Chapter 13 works when you're behind on your mortgage.
 Let's assume that your mortgage payments are $1,000 a month.
 You are 20 months behind, and you file Chapter 13.
 In the future, you will be required to pay your regular monthly mortgage payments on time.
 As to the $20,000 you're behind, the court will give you 5 years to pay that back in a monthly installment plan for 60 months.
 Therefore, if you can make your regular monthly payments in the future and pay an additional payment every month for the next 60 months to cover the $20,000 of arrears, plus any additional payments that have to be made through the plan, you will save your house.

-f.
 What if you can't make all of your mortgage payments and make a Chapter 13 payback plan work for you?
 Even if you don't have the money to pay back the arrears over 5 years, you can still take advantage of the Chapter 13 process.
 First, by filing Chapter 13, you can stop the foreclosure from going forward, and you can also stop a sheriff sale.
 Second, you can try for a loan modification as a part of the Chapter 13 process.
 Even if you tried for a loan modification before and were denied, you still could, in most situations, apply for a modification as a part of the Chapter 13 process under the supervision of the court.

-5) Mortgage Loan Forbearance.
 During the Covid crisis, many mortgage companies have been offering homeowners a forbearance on their mortgage payments.
 At the beginning the mortgage companies were offering a forbearance for 3 months.
 Then after the 3 months passed, they offered another 3 months forbearance.
 Recently, many mortgage companies have been offering a forbearance for up to 12 months.